Arch Oboler: Short stories

 "Come to the Bank" was published in Weird Tales (Fall 1984).
 "Happy Year," a short story based on an Oboler script "from the Good News program," was published (beginning on page 8) in the December 1940 issue of Radio and Television Mirror.

 Non-fiction

 "My Jackasses and the Fire" in the June 1960 issue of Coronet.

 Personal life

 Oboler married the former Eleanor Helfand; they had four sons: Guy, David, Steven and Peter Oboler.

+In 1953, Oboler had a mental breakdown.
 On April 7, 1958, Oboler's six-year-old son, Peter, drowned in rainwater collected in excavations at Oboler's Malibu home.
 The house was designed by architect Frank Lloyd Wright; the Wright-designed Oboler residential complex was named Eaglefeather (which was destroyed in 2018 by the Woolsey Fire).

-The house is featured in Oboler's film Five.
-Arch Oboler died in Westlake Village, California, in 1987, aged 77.
+The house is featured in Oboler's film Five and in the Robert Benton 1998 film Twilight.
+Arch Oboler died in Westlake Village, California, in 1987, aged 79.